 You have had surgery for tennis elbow.
-The surgeon made a cut (incision) over the injured tendon, then scraped away (excised) the unhealthy part of your tendon and repaired it.
+The surgeon made a cut (incision) over the injured tendon, then removed (excised) the unhealthy part of your tendon and repaired it.

 At home, be sure to follow your surgeon's instructions on how to take care of your elbow.
 Use the information below as a reminder.

 What to Expect